 Respecting confidentiality means respecting privacy.
 As a Paraeducator, you will hear, read and observe information about students that is considered confidential.
 In short, you will learn a great deal about the students you work with, as well as their families.
 You must always respect the privacy of the students and their families.
 There are federal and state laws designed to protect the confidentiality of students served by special education.
 The laws say that only educators directly involved in delivering services to a student may have access to records and information about him/her.
 Persons not directly involved in delivering services to a student do not have a right to the information.
 Count yourself among those "directly involved" educators.
-Yes, you have the right to know information about the student and students which will aid you in offering appropriate support.
-Please note you are allowed access to information only for the students with whom you are involved.
+You have the need to know information about the students which will aid you in offering appropriate support.
+Please note you are allowed access to information only for the students with whom you are directly involved.

-Having access to records and test results, being part of discussion and planning for a student, and observing and closely working with the student are ways to find out more about the student.
-All of these formal strategies for learning more about students, their abilities, and their needs are carefully monitored and even documented.
+Having access to records and test results, being part of discussion and planning for a student, and observing and closely working with the student are ways to find out more about the needs of the student.
+All of these formal strategies for learning more about students, their abilities, and their needs are carefully monitored and documented.
 You also need to be mindful of more informal ways of finding out about students, such as asking questions and listening to conversations about the students.
-These methods, while useful in gathering more information, as also less strictly monitored.
+These methods, while useful in gathering more information, are also less strictly monitored.
 Always remember that you are a professional, and professionals honor confidentiality.
 After all, it's not only unprofessional to do otherwise, but also illegal.
-Problems of confidentiality are not always intentional.
-Eagerness to "brag" about a student's accomplishment or progress for example, may appear harmless, but you may give more information about a child's area of exceptionality, needs, or educational plan than should be shared.
+Breaches of confidentiality are not always intentional.
+Eagerness to celebrate a student's accomplishment or progress for example, may appear harmless, but you may give more information about a child's area of exceptionality, needs, or educational plan than should be shared.

-Here are a few tips to help keep confidentiality from becoming a problem:
+Here are a few tips to help keep confidentiality from becoming a concern:

 - Be careful with whom you share information.
-Is that person directly involved with the student's education? - Don't point out or label students in public, outside of school, as "your" students - Avoid using names if you are asked about your job. - Suggest that questions about a student are best directed to the regular classroom teacher or the special education teacher - Be careful not to distort, exaggerate, or confuse information - Never use information about a student as gossip or as a joke - Focus comments on student strengths and be positive - No matter who asks you a question about a student, if you don't want to answer or are unsure whether you should answer, don't.
-You can do this gently and politely.
+Is that person directly involved with the student's education? - Don't point out or label students in public, outside of school, as "your" students. - Avoid using names if you are asked about your job. - Suggest that questions about a student are best directed to the general classroom teacher or the special education teacher - Be careful not to distort, exaggerate, or confuse information - Never use information about a student as gossip or as a joke - Focus comments on student strengths and be positive - No matter who asks you a question about a student, don't answer if you are unsure.
+Be direct and honest: "I can't say"